Linda Buckingham

 I have been in the travel industry since I left school and have been an independent travel consultant with Travel Counsellors for over 20 years.
 I have always had a passion for travel and with the best technology and freedom of choice, I can give you the most professional, stress free, personal service to plan and book your travel arrangements.
 Let me shop around for you to find the most suitable solution for your holiday plans or celebration trip.
 Unlike many internet sites, everything I book for you is 100% financially protected - no ifs, no buts.
 From a no-frills flight to an around the world itinerary, you can have complete peace of mind knowing that your money is in safe hands.
 During the recent Covid crisis we were voted the best company for customer refunds not once, not twice, but three times, which is a very welcome accolade.
 It’s not what we wanted to be known for, but when things do go wrong, we have a great track record of customer care.

 In 2024 our biggest trip was a month spent travelling around California and Canada.
 The highlight was the Calgary Stampede which we followed with a leisurely self drive through the Rockies and a stop on the East in Montreal.
-Our first trip of the year this year was to Abu Dhabi and Thailand.
+Our first trip 2025 was to Abu Dhabi and Thailand and we ended our travels visiting Tallinn in Estonia for their Xmas markets.
+I was also lucky enough to visit Costa Rica through the tourist office on a business trip.

 For an informal chat about your travel plans - at home or away - please call me and I look forward to speaking to you soon...